python/cpython/Doc/library/stdtypes.rst

 .. index::
    pair: numeric; literals
    pair: integer; literals
-   triple: long; integer; literals
    pair: floating point; literals
    pair: complex number; literals
    pair: hexadecimal; literals
    pair: octal; literals
+   pair: binary: literals

 Numbers are created by numeric literals or as the result of built-in functions and operators.
-Unadorned integer literals (including hex and octal numbers) yield plain integers unless the value they denote is too large to be represented as a plain integer, in which case they yield a long integer.
-Integer literals with an ``'L'`` or ``'l'`` suffix yield long integers (``'L'`` is preferred because ``1l`` looks too much like eleven!).
+Unadorned integer literals (including hex, octal and binary numbers) yield integers.
 Numeric literals containing a decimal point or an exponent sign yield floating point numbers.
-Appending ``'j'`` or ``'J'`` to a numeric literal yields a complex number with a zero real part.
-A complex numeric literal is the sum of a real and an imaginary part.
+Appending ``'j'`` or ``'J'`` to a numeric literal yields an imaginary number (a complex number with a zero real part) which you can add to an integer or float to get a complex number with real and imaginary parts.

 .. index::
    single: arithmetic